BS/MD Programs: 2024 List & How to Get In

 No, an accelerated program will not put you at a disadvantage for med school.
 In contrast, students often say that accelerated programs are better because you have less time to forget the material you just learned.

-Also, keep in mind that most accelerated programs offer you the chance to delay your entry into medical school by a year or so if you feel the program’s pace is too fast.
+Keep in mind that most accelerated programs offer you the chance to delay your entry into medical school by a year or so if you feel the program’s pace is too fast.

 While a BS/MD program doesn’t necessarily lock you into one career path, most people who choose this route do so because they want to be locked into a medical career path.

 The Program in Liberal Medical Education (PLME) is an 8-year program within Brown University that integrates undergraduate and medical school education.
-Students pursuing the PLME can specialize in either sciences or humanities.
+Students pursuing the PLME can

 Next Steps